 Basic filament winding machines have two axes of motion, the mandrel rotation and the carriage travel.

-Machines with more than 2 axes of motion have computer/CNC control, however these days new 2-axis machines mostly have numeric control.
-Computer controlled filament winding machines require the use of software to generate the winding patterns and machine paths, such software can normally be provided by filament winding machine manufacturers or by using independent products.
+Machines with more than 2 axes of motion have computer/CNC control.
+However, two axes machines mostly have numeric control.
+Computer controlled filament winding machines require the use of software to generate the winding patterns and machine paths.
+Such software can be provided by filament winding machine manufacturers or by using independent programming sources.

-Fiberglass direct rovings are immersed in a resin bath where they are coated with resin system.
-Each strand in the fiberglass roving is coated with sizing that provides secondary bonding between the fiberglass strand and the resin.
+Within a single fiberglass roving, there are microscopic strands.
+Each strand is coated with a sizing that provides a secondary bonding between the fiberglass strand and the resin.
 Sizing can be singular resin system compatible, like polyester compatible or epoxy compatible or multi-system compatible, like polyester+epoxy+polyurethane.

 The continuous fiberglass rovings pass through a Resin bath where they get coated with a resin or epoxy mix.